-Taskstream has been selected as the vendor for Ithaca College's electronic learning portfolio and assessment management system.
+Taskstream is the vendor for Ithaca College's electronic learning portfolio and assessment management system.
 Taskstream allows students to create portfolios and submit work for evaluation and allows faculty to evaluate student work for purposes of academic program assessment.
 Taskstream accounts were made available to Ithaca College faculty in August 2013 and hand-on overview training has been offered by ITS since mid-August 2013.

 Is Taskstream like Sakai?